 Perhaps one of the most evocative songs inspired by Ohio is Ian Hunter’s “Cleveland Rocks.”
 The song was introduced in the late 1970s during the golden age of rock n’ roll.
 Since then, the city of Cleveland has embraced it as a de facto theme song.

 The song addresses its unfair reputation as an “uncool” place.
-Hunter held great affection for Cleveland, particularly as it had welcomed the band with an infectious passion that stuck with them.
+Hunter held great affection for Cleveland.
+It welcomed the band with an infectious passion that stuck with them.

-“Cleveland Rocks” has been covered by several bands throughout the past fifty years, most notably by the rock band The Presidents of the United States of America.
+“Cleveland Rocks” has been covered by several bands throughout the past fifty years.
+The most notable was the rock band The Presidents of the United States of America.

 The Drew Carey Show, produced in Cleveland from 1995 to 2004, also used the song as its opening theme.

-The listener follows along as the main character, Miss Ohio, pursues adventure outside of the regimented life she has lived.
+The listener follows along as Miss Ohio pursues adventure outside of the regimented life she has lived.
 She feels suffocated by her ex-boyfriend and her mother, who has been pushing marriage on her.

-The song “Ohio” was released in 2010 by The Black Keys.
-It is another entry inspired by Akron, where the band formed in 2001.
+When you think of songs with “Ohio” in the title, you probably think of “Ohio,” released in 2010 by The Black Keys.
+It is another entry inspired by Akron, where the band formed nine years prior.